Chart Color Schemes

 Mount Morgan has shown very soft population growth performance across periods assessed by AreaSearch

-Mount Morgan's population is approximately 3,088 as of February 2026.
-This represents an increase of 143 people, a growth rate of 4.9%, since the 2021 Census which reported a population of 2,945.
-The change is inferred from the estimated resident population of 3,064 as of June 2024 and an additional 109 validated new addresses since the Census date.
-This results in a population density ratio of 6.3 persons per square kilometer.
-Mount Morgan's growth rate of 4.9% since census is within 1.9 percentage points of the SA4 region's growth rate of 6.8%, indicating competitive growth fundamentals.
-Interstate migration contributed approximately 97.8% of overall population gains during recent periods, driving primary population growth in the area.
+Based on AreaSearch's analysis, Mount Morgan's population is around 3,088 as of Feb 2026.
+This reflects an increase of 143 people (4.9%) since the 2021 Census, which reported a population of 2,945 people.
+The change is inferred from the estimated resident population of 3,064 from the ABS as of June 2024 and an additional 109 validated new addresses since the Census date.
+This population level equates to a density ratio of 6.3 persons per square kilometer, providing ample space per person.
+Mount Morgan's 4.9% growth since the census positions it within 1.9 percentage points of the SA4 region (6.8%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 97.8% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking ahead, lower quartile growth of regional areas nationally is anticipated, with Mount Morgan expected to grow by 99 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 2.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking at population projections moving forward, lower quartile growth of regional areas nationally is anticipated, with the area expected to grow by 99 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 2.4% in total over the 17 years.

 Frequently Asked Questions - Population